abhilash-antony/mutual_fund_portfolio_optimisation/README.md

 # Mutual Fund Portfolio Development Project

 ## Project Overview
-This project focuses on developing a mutual fund portfolio tailored for long-term investment.
-By analyzing stock price trends and utilizing financial modeling techniques, the project aims to provide insights into constructing a robust investment strategy that maximizes growth while minimizing risk.
+This [project](mutual_fund_portfolio_optimisation.ipynb) focuses on developing a mutual fund portfolio tailored for long-term investment.
+By analyzing stock price trends and utilizing financial modelling techniques, the project aims to provide insights into constructing a robust investment strategy that maximizes growth while minimizing risk.

 ## Objectives
 - To analyze stock price data of Indian companies from the Nifty50 index.